-What are your family festive traditions for Christmas?
-Having family rituals and traditions is a great way to get into the spirit of Christmas even if you are far from home this year
+Having family rituals and traditions is a great way to get into the spirit of Christmas.
+So what are your family’s festive traditions for Christmas?

 Is it because we don’t have an Elf on the Shelf?
 Is it because this year the lights went on the tree with less fuss (more alcohol) and we missed out on our annual argument on the art of fairy-light-to-fir application?
 Or is it because we’re going out for a roast in the roasting heat this year instead of home for the holidays?

 Well, it’s a bit of all of the above but generally, it’s just that our household is still young enough to believe in Santa (can’t bring myself to tell my husband), and old enough to believe in something more.
 I guess I’d call it a lack of traditions.
-And I’d like to introduce some before a major Amazon spend up each November and a frenzied ripping of paper in December becomes the benchmark for comfort and joy.
+And I’d like to introduce some before a major shopping spree followed by a frenzied ripping of paper in December becomes the benchmark for comfort and joy.